Lemon Elderflower Cake Recipe

 • Prepare two 8 inch round cake pans with butter and parchment paper.

-• Pour the batter evenly into the pans and bake in a preheated 350 degree oven for 30 minutes.
+• Pour the batter evenly into prepared baking pans and bake in a preheated 350 degree oven for 30 minutes.

 • Do you not over bakes or they will become dry.

-• Mix 1 cup lemon curd with 3 teaspoons elderflower liqueur to spread in the middle of the cake when it’s cooled.
+• Once the cakes are cooled – Mix 1 cup lemon curd with 3 teaspoons elderflower liqueur to spread in the middle of the cake.

 Nutrition